lion053/AnnoMods/[Ornamental] Ornamental Trains (Lion053)/README.md

 - You can adjust the radius within each train influences a warehouse from 0 to 16 tiles (default 8)

 ## Changelog

+### 1.5

+- Oil freight trains now also increase the storage capacity of nearby oil-harbours and oil-depots
+- Oil freight trains can explode now
+- Storage capacity buff of all freight trains has been set to 20 tons per train
+- Storage capacity buff now also affects Serp's "Land Depot", Khob's "Land Oil Harbour" and Ac3s' "Huge Oil Depot"
+- Reworked / added skin icons for all trains

 ### 1.4